SoCraTesUK/socrates-uk/sponsorship.md

 ### Packages

 We are working to define the packages for SoCraTes UK 2020.
+However, if you are keen to get involved in sponsoring the 2020 event, then please [send us an email to register interest][infomail]